mmtk/mmtk-core/README.md

 ## Supported Rust versions

-As a research project, MMTk is quite aggressive in following the latest releases of the Rust toolchain.
+MMTk is closely following the latest releases of the Rust toolchain.
 The minimum supported Rust version (MSRV) is "N-1", that is, one minor version before the latest stable Rust release.
-For example, if the latest Rust stable release is "1.61.2", then the MSRV will be "1.60.0".
+For example, if the latest Rust stable release is "1.61.2", the MSRV will be "1.60.0".

 MMTk has a six-week release cycle, roughly the same as Rust itself.
 We bump the MSRV version *after* every release of MMTk core.
 This gives users (including bindings) a six-week grace period to update their supported Rust versions.

-Note, however, that our MSRV policy may change in the future when MMTk reaches a stable state.
+Note, however, that we may switch to a more conservative MSRV policy in the future when MMTk reaches a stable state.

 ## Contributing to MMTk